arnox747/DrivenByMoss/README.md

 ![Devices](img/osc_device.jpg)

-...and your x-Touch Mini will look like this:
+...and your X-Touch Mini will look like this:

 ![Devices](img/pxlxtouchmini.png)

-Tweaking the encoders on the Mini will also be reflected everywhere else.
-I like to map the sensitivity on the Mini to 100, so that the default encoder movements get you there fast, and to 10 when SHIFT is pressed, so that I can be very precise one close to what I want (see the following two pictures).
-This really speeds up my workflow
+Tweaking the encoders on the Mini will also be reflected everywhere else, as you'd expect.

-## Configuring the x-Touch Mini
+## Configuring the X-Touch Mini

-In Bitwig Controller's page, add the x-Touch Mini as a new MCU - Control Universal, and if you're using this repo controller script, you'll have the X-Touch Mini Profilem, and the option to remap Click, Solo, Eq and Inst buttons.
+In Bitwig's Controllers page, add the X-Touch Mini as a new "MCU - Control Universal", and if you're using this repo's controller script, you'll have the X-Touch Mini profile, and the option to remap Click, Solo, Eq and Inst buttons.

-In the X-Touch Mini picture, I'm also showing how I remapped the Drop and Replace buttons in Bitwig (see everything that's underlined).
-With these button mappings, I find the X-Touch Mini more useful than the Mackie MCU (which I've sold since I got all this working)
+In the X-Touch Mini picture, I'm also showing how I remapped the Drop and Replace buttons in Bitwig (all underlined).
+With these button mappings, I find the X-Touch Mini more useful and faster to work with than the Mackie MCU (which I've sold since I got all this working)

 ![Devices](img/controller_settings.jpg)

-..and finally here is the sensitivity configuration that enables quick encoder movements, and precise control when the SHIFT button is pressed.
+..and a final tip!
+I like to map the sensitivity on the Mini encoders to 100, so that the default encoder movements get you there fast, and to 10 when SHIFT is pressed, so that I can be very precise one close to what I want (see the following two pictures).
+This really speeds up my workflow

 ![Devices](img/sensitivity.jpg)